Understanding Pain: Nature’s Early Warning System

 Worry, fear, anxiety, fatigue, stress, depression and insomnia all play a similar role.
 For instance, pain often worsens as the day progresses, and your tiredness increases.

 Other psychological factors work in the opposite way to raise the threshold and ease the pain.
 When you believe strongly that pain gets better, it often does, and faith in your doctor, massage therapist, or treatment to make it better may have the same effect.
-And so do concentration of the mind and emotions such as happiness and excitement.
-You may be so absorbed in catching your train that you fail to notice that your shoes give you a blister.
-Then, there are the physical pain relievers, such as analgesics, anaesthetics, and a host of conventional and alternative remedies and body massage treatments.
-However, all practitioners are only too aware that muscular pain is often an early warning that something is wrong, whether it is a physical problem or an emotional condition, and will aim to diagnose and treat the root cause.
-Sufferers should bear this in mind, too – if pain persists, Massaggi refers clients to specialists, consultants, or doctors.
+And so do concentration of the mind and emotions, such as happiness and excitement.

-Killing pain the natural way.
+Killing pain the natural way

 The human body produces its powerful painkillers.
 Endorphins and encephalins are examples—proteins occurring naturally in the brain that have effects similar to those made by opiates.
-The body synthesizes them from an amino acid in the protein in your diet.
+The body synthesises them from an amino acid in the protein in your diet.

 What massage therapists recommend

-- For pain in the upper body, apply pressure at the end of the crease in the web between the finger and the thumb, pressing towards the finger bone.
+• For pain in the upper body, apply pressure at the end of the crease in the web between the finger and the thumb, pressing towards the finger bone.

-- For pain in the lower body, apply pressure one hand’s width above the crown of the inner ankle bone just behind the shin bone, pressing inwards beside the bone.
+• For pain in the lower body, apply pressure one hand’s width above the crown of the inner ankle bone, just behind the shin bone, pressing inwards beside the bone.

 Pain relief and massage treatments with Ben Pianese

-Ben Pianese’s approach to dealing with stress, joints, and nerve pains includes a holistic look at the body and employing several massage techniques designed to rapidly relieve pain and help re-balance the body’s natural muscle alignment.
-The results are often described as miraculous, with chronic pain sufferers finding relief from their ailment after just a few massage therapy sessions.
+Ben Pianese’s approach to dealing with stress, joint, and nerve pain includes a holistic look at the body and employs several massage techniques designed to rapidly relieve pain and help rebalance the body’s natural muscle alignment.